SantiagoRuedaCastano/SparkOptimizationsWithCode/README.md

 ```

 ## Columnar format
-Using columnar format like Parquet or ORC can improve read performance by allowing Spark to read onlythe neccessary columns.
+Using columnar format like Parquet or ORC can improve read performance by allowing Spark to read only the neccessary columns.
 The formats also support efficient compressions and encoding schemas
 ```scala
 df.write.parquet("path/to/parquet/file")
 ```